Back to Articles

 Setting Up Alerts and Notifications

 Monitoring is only valuable if you act on what it tells you.
-Meraki's alerting system sends notifications when predefined thresholds are crossed, ensuring that problems are addressed before they escalate.
+The Meraki alerting system sends notifications when predefined thresholds are crossed, ensuring that problems are addressed before they escalate.
 Configure alerts for the events that matter most to your business.

 Essential alerts include: access point goes offline, switch port goes down, WAN uplink fails or degrades, VPN tunnel drops, unusual traffic patterns detected, new DHCP server detected on the network (rogue DHCP is a common and disruptive problem), and configuration changes made by unauthorised users.
 Alerts can be sent via email, pushed to a webhook for integration with tools like Microsoft Teams or Slack, or sent via SMS through integration with third-party services.